-Level Responses and Management of Climate Risk
+Asset-Level Responses and Management of Climate Risk

-iew individual assets for site-specific mitigation measures needed to address both physical and transitional risks on ar basis.
-This includes evaluation of critical equipment and infrastructure, comprehensive emergency and disaster plans, ures, and policies; life-safety raining, resident engagement, emergency notifications, availability of back-up emergency and potential for onsite renewable energy sources.
+We review individual assets for site-specific mitigation measures needed to address both physical and transitional risks on a regular basis.
+This includes evaluation of critical equipment and infrastructure, comprehensive emergency and disaster plans, procedures, and policies; life-safety raining, resident engagement, emergency notifications, availability of back-up emergency power, and potential for onsite renewable energy sources.

-nally, we benchmark energy, GHG emissions, water, and waste performance at individual assets and constantly work to e our data coverage across our portfolio-including resident-paid utilities.
-This enables us to identify lower-performing susceptible to transitional risk, evolving legislation, and existing performance requirements from local municipalities.
-We tinue to develop appropriate strategies, adjust operations, and make capital investments in building performance, energy cy, and overall reduction of carbon impact.
+Additionally, we benchmark energy, GHG emissions, water, and waste performance at individual assets and constantly work to increase our data coverage across our portfolio-including resident-paid utilities.
+This enables us to identify lower-performing assets susceptible to transitional risk, evolving legislation, and existing performance requirements from local municipalities.
+We will continue to develop appropriate strategies, adjust operations, and make capital investments in building performance, energy efficiency, and overall reduction of carbon impact.